-2.1.
-It is recommended that the Committee notes the content of this report and agrees that the mitigating actions identified in section 4 should be taken forward.
+- 2.1.
+It is recommended that the Moray Integration Joint Board (MIJB): - i) notes the content of this report and agrees that the mitigating actions identified in section 4 should be taken forward; and - ii) agrees the action plan attached at APPENDIX 1.